pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Ultra-Large image generation

-- Please use simple positive prompts at the top of the page, as they will be applied to every tile.
+- Please use simple positive prompts at the top of the page, as they will be applied to each tile.
 - If you want to add objects to a specific position, use **regional prompt control** and enable **draw full canvas background**

 #### Example 1:  masterpiece, best quality, highres, city skyline, night.